(281) 881-2457Available 24/7

 • Quadriplegia (also known as tetraplegia) affects both arms, both legs, and in some cases, everything from the neck down, including the heart, lungs, and other organs.

-The most common causes of paralysis, according to the Cleveland Clinic, are:
+The most common causes of paralysis are:

 Head injuries and spinal cord injuries resulting in paralysis are frequently sustained in motor vehicle accidents, including car accidents, motorcycle accidents, and truck accidents, and in falls, particularly from high places, as on a construction site.

-Recovering Compensationfor Paralysis
+Recovering Compensation for Paralysis

 If you have been paralyzed through the fault of another, you are entitled to recover compensation for your losses.
 Typically, personal injury claims must be filed with the court within two years of the date of the accident that caused the injuries.
-Damages to seek in a claim for compensation may include:

 • Past and future medical expenses